Community led action planning in a pandemic

 The beauty of the community-led response in a plan like this is that it is positive and proactive.
 It doesn't simply identify problems and lobby others to fix them.
 Instead, the plan focusses on aspirations and how they can be realised through community-led action - all developed through solid community engagement.

 There was a big focus on innovative online engagement - an Ideas Bank, Community Assemblies, open working groups and more - with useful lessons for future Local Place Planning such as, for example, when community engagement is better online and when it's not.
 Check out the story of the engagement including this wee animation:

 The Plan includes ambitious but practical actions: building homes for people who need them most, creating local childcare so parents can get back to work, improving countryside access so locals and visitors can enjoy the hills, heritage and lochs, and much more besides - a total of 20 action areas.
 The plan on a poster (below) has a summary of the action areas.

 Lots of communities prepare community action plans like this.
 Too often, the process is energising for those involved, but little changes on the ground.
 Stratherrick and Foyers will be different, because the community has access to resources to make things happen.

-That work is already starting, as the local Community Trust is following up the plan by rapidly putting in place mechanisms to empower local groups to deliver projects with funding and professional support.
+That work is already starting, as the local Community Trust is following up the plan by rapidly putting in place capacity for local groups to deliver projects with funding and professional support.
 Even delivering half of this plan over the next five years will be transformational for the local community and inspirational for the rest of Scotland.

 The good people of Stratherrick and Foyers have resources, commitment and ever-increasing support.
 Now they have a plan of action too.
-Good luck!
+All power to them!

 Follow these links for more information: